Derived intersections and the Hodge theorem: Applications to Hodge theory

 {\bf Splitting on the first infinitesimal neighborhood}

 In this section we investigate under what circumstances the complex $F_*\Omega^{\sbt}_X = i'^!i'_* \cO_{X'}$ is formal.
 We prove the following theorem, which is essentially Theorem~\ref{statements}.

-\begin{Theorem} Let $X$ be a smooth proper scheme over a perfect field $k$ of characteristic $p>\dim X$.
-Then the following statements are equivalent. \begin{itemize} \item[(1)] $X$ lifts to $W_2(k)$. \item[(2)] We have $\alpha = 0$, where $\alpha\in H^2(X', T_{X'})$ is the class of the extension
+\begin{Theorem} Let $X$ be a smooth variety over a perfect field $\bbk$ of characteristic $p>\dim X$.
+Then the following statements are equivalent. \begin{itemize} \item[(1)] $X$ lifts to $W_2(\bbk)$. \item[(2)] We have $\alpha = 0$, where $\alpha\in H^2(X', T_{X'})$ is the class of the extension

 Here $Z^1$ denotes the image of $d$ in $\Omega^1_X$. \item[(3)] The map $i'$ splits to first order. \item[(4)] $D$ splits on the first infinitesimal neighborhood of $X'$ in $T^*X'$. \item[(5)] The line bundle $\sL$ associated to the twisted derived self-intersection problem of $X'$ inside $\bS$ is trivial. \item[(6)] $F_*\Omega^{\sbt}_X= i'^!i'_*\OO_{X'}$ is formal in $\D(X')$, that is, there exists an isomorphism